solartracker/smartmontools-arm-static/README.md

 ## What is Smartmontools?

-Smartmontools is a set of utility programs to control and monitor computer storage systems using the Self-Monitoring, Analysis and Reporting Technology system built into most modernATA, Serial ATA, SCSI/SAS and NVMe hard drives.
+Smartmontools is a set of utility programs to control and monitor computer storage systems using the Self-Monitoring, Analysis and Reporting Technology system built into most modern ATA, Serial ATA, SCSI/SAS and NVMe hard drives.

 ## What is Tomatoware?